113ll3/Ibmclouddocscli/index.md

 # CLI and tools overview
 {: #overview}

-{{site.data.keyword.Bluemix_notm}} provides a robust CLI as well as plug-ins and developer tool extensions that integrate with the CLI.
+{{site.data.keyword.Bluemix_notm}} provides a robust CLI and plug-ins with developer tool extensions that integrate with the CLI.

 ## {{site.data.keyword.Bluemix_notm}} CLI
 {: #cli}

 {{site.data.keyword.Bluemix}} CLI provides a command line experience to manage the resources in your {{site.data.keyword.Bluemix_notm}} environment.
-It also includes a Cloud Foundry command-line interface, cf, in its installation, for managing Cloud Foundry applications and services.
+It also includes a Cloud Foundry command line interface, cf, in its installation, for managing Cloud Foundry applications and services.
 {:shortdesc}

 Click an option to get started: